Caregiver Burnout Quiz: Warning Signs You Shouldn't Ignore [5-Min Test]

 - 16–20 points: High burnout.
 You may already be in crisis.
 Seek immediate support from healthcare professionals, respite programs, or counseling.

-If you scored mostly A’s or 10-16 points: You’re managing well for now.
-Stay alert for early stress signals and establish clear boundaries between your caregiving responsibilities and personal time.
+If you scored 0-5 points: You're managing well for now.
+Stay alert for early stress signals and set clear boundaries between caregiving and personal time.

-If you scored mostly B’s or 17-24 points: You’re entering the burnout zone.
-This is the right time to make changes before stress becomes overwhelming.
-Consider asking family members or friends for help with specific tasks.
+If you scored 6-10 points: You're entering the burnout zone.
+Make changes now before stress becomes overwhelming.
+Ask family members or friends for help with specific tasks.

-If you scored mostly C’s or 25-32 points: You’re experiencing moderate burnout risk.
+If you scored 11-15 points: You're experiencing moderate burnout.
 Feeling depleted is common at this stage, but the situation can improve with proper support and changes to your routine.

-If you scored mostly D’s or 33-40 points: You’re at high burnout risk.
-You may feel like you’re in survival mode after carrying responsibilities that have become too heavy to manage alone.
+If you scored 16-20 points: You're at high risk.
+You may feel like you're in survival mode after carrying responsibilities that have become too heavy to manage alone.

-Recovery from caregiver burnout takes time and varies for each person.
+Recovery from caregiver burnout takes time and looks different for each person.
 Start with these practical steps:

 - Find respite care to give yourself regular breaks from caregiving duties